Prometheus-X-association/data-veracity/docs/design-document.md

   <dt><a name=g_vc href=#>verifiable credential</a></dt>
   <dd>
-    <q>a verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified</q> ([W3C Verifiable Credentials Data Model 2.0](https://www.w3.org/TR/vc-data-model-2.0/#terminology))
+    <q>a verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified</q> (<a href=https://www.w3.org/TR/vc-data-model-2.0/#terminology>W3C Verifiable Credentials Data Model 2.0</a>)
     <br>
     <strong>credential:</strong>
     <q>